Health-Education-England/tis-trainee-forms/README.md

 ### getFormRPartBsByTraineeTisId

-this method is used to request submitted and draft forms in a collection of FormROartSimpleDtos in JSON format. when this method recives the TraineeTisId it creates an ObjectListing, this listing contains each forms metadata of 'id', 'traineeid', 'submissiondate' and 'lifecyclestate'. i.e. [{"id":"62bac33d332e487b84a3bdcc","traineeTisId":"47165","submissionDate":"2022-06-28T09:01:00.337","lifecycleState":"SUBMITTED"}] if the submission date is not a localDateTime format it is parsed and then entered into the metadata.
+This method is used to request submitted and draft forms in a collection of FormROartSimpleDtos in JSON format.
+When this method recives the TraineeTisId it creates an ObjectListing, this listing contains each forms metadata of 'id', 'traineeid', 'submissiondate' and 'lifecyclestate'. i.e. [{"id":"62bac33d332e487b84a3bdcc","traineeTisId":"47165","submissionDate":"2022-06-28T09:01:00.337","lifecycleState":"SUBMITTED"}]
+If the submission date is not a localDateTime format it is parsed and then entered into the metadata.
 ##### Get Forms By TraineeTisId Example
 ```
 GET api/forms/formr-partbs